-Employability and enterprise are strongly embedded in the core modules, including taking part in Work Based and Placement Learning (WBPL) to gain valuable employability skills that will make you stand out when applying for work (5ECON004W Applied Economic Research and Appraisal).
-Research shows that graduates are much more likely to secure highly skilled graduate level jobs upon leaving university if they have participated in some form of work-based learning or placement.
-Not only does this increase confidence levels and employability skills in students but it also enables employers to select graduates who have had real work experience in a professional setting.
+Employability and enterprise are strongly embedded in the core modules, including taking part in Work Based and Placement Learning (WBPL) to gain valuable employability skills that will make you stand out when applying for work Not only does this increase confidence levels and employability skills in students but it also enables employers to select graduates who have had real work experience in a professional setting.

-Additionally, we provide the opportunity for all students to undertake an optional one-year work placement to add value to the student experience.
+Additionally, there is an opportunity to undertake an optional one-year work placement to add value to the student experience.
 You will also have the chance to spend a year studying at one of our overseas partner Universities or you may combine a semester of study with a one-semester work placement overseas.
 This is not only an exciting experience for you; it helps you to develop a global outlook which is valued by most employers.